Parking Lot Lines

 This is a ministry that was started by our United Methodist Church many years ago.
 Five other Carrollton churches have joined the effort the last few years.
 Every year since 2013 our Youth Group has cooked meals for the Soul Food ministry.
 Each time we have prepared between 80 to 101 warm meals for needy Carrollton families.
 It's a big job, but we love doing it!

-In 2016 Valentine's Day fell on a Sunday and the Youth Group just couldn't pass up the opportunity to do something nice.
+One year Valentine's Day fell on a Sunday and the Youth Group just couldn't pass up the opportunity to do something nice.
 As everyone left worship that day members of the Youth Group distributed small bags of Valentine candy and Bible verses about love.
 The congregation loved it!

 With age many of our church members go to a Nursing Home or similar facility.
 But, we don't want them to think we have forgotten them.
 So, we take them presents and visit with them a bit around the holidays.
 They love the visits and we have a great time seeing them.